IBM/ibm-block-csi-driver/docs/content/troubleshooting/troubleshooting_misc.md

+{{site.data.keyword.attribute-definition-list}}

 # Miscellaneous troubleshooting

 Use this information to help pinpoint potential causes for stateful pod failure.

-**Note:** These procedures are applicable for both Kubernetes and Red Hat&reg; OpenShift&reg;.
-For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.
+These procedures are applicable for both Kubernetes and Red Hat® OpenShift®.
+For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.{: tip}

 ## General troubleshooting
 Use the following command for general troubleshooting: